Mera Peak Climbing

 • CLIMBING EQUIPMENT: All climbing equipment including climbing boots.

-• LODGING: Local Tea-house accommodation on a twin-sharing basis – A single supplement is provided on request OVER MINIMAL COST, however, depends solely on the availability.
+• LODGING: Local tea-house accommodation is on a twin-sharing basis.
+A single supplement is provided on request at minimal COST, however, depends solely on the availability.

-• DRINKING WATER: Properly boiled hot water for drinking is provided every evening and morning – so it’s wise to have bottles equivalent to 3 liters or bottles along with a Rehydration Bag (camel bag).
+• DRINKING WATER: Properly boiled hot water for drinking is provided every evening and morning, so it’s wise to have bottles that are equivalent to 3 liters along with a rehydration bag (camel bag).

 • GLORIOUS FOOD: Meals (Lunch, dinner, breakfast with hot beverages) during the trek.